 I recommend using Scottish oatcakes or wholewheat crackers and poppy seeds for the eyes.

 Hummus is high in protein and natural fats and low carb which makes it a great snack!

 Easter Chickie eggs

 Really simple, but oh so cute!
-The recipe shared by Just Jenn Recipes is a great recipe which could put a smile on your little ones face!
+The recipe shared by Just Jenn Recipes is a great recipe that could put a smile on your little ones’ faces!

 Breakfast Easter bunny!

 It just takes a bit of imagination, but here you have a very GD friendly breakfast that you can make and have lots of fun with.
 A great treat on any Easter morning!

 A report published by Government food safety advisors, presented on 29 January 2016, concluded that British Lion eggs can safely be eaten runny, even by pregnant women, babies and elderly people.

 If you need a centrepiece, but prefer something savoury yet something that is GD friendly, then this Easter carrot cheeseball shared by Jen on Yummy Healthy Easy is a fantastic idea!

 Serve with some wholewheat crackers, oatcakes and wholegrain cracker bread to give a selection of slow-release carbs.